 *Disclosure: This post contains Amazon affiliate links I may receive payment for.
 It does not affect what you pay.
 It also contains links I have been paid for.

 Having babies is indeed exciting but pretty overwhelming for first time parents.
 Let’s face facts, having a baby (or babies) is an expensive business.
-You’ll be bombarded with advice from people who mean well, and from the internet, which will throw ideas at you, as to what you should be buying for your little bundle.
+You’ll be bombarded with advice from people who mean well and from the internet, even before you’ve had all your pregnancy scans.
+They’ll throw ideas at you, as to what you should be buying for your little bundle and leave you totally confused.
 Some of these essentials are very essential and others – not so much.

 Baby essentials for new parents

 From clothing and bedding to car seats and prams, here’s everything you will need on your list.